navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

    The Hidden Services Manager in I2P Router.

-Click on the “I2P webserver” link to edit its configuration.
-Once on the configuration page, edit the website hostname (URL) and description of your eepsite, and click the “Save” button at the bottom of the form.
+Click the **I2P webserver** link to edit its configuration.
+Once on the configuration page, edit the website hostname (URL) and description of your eepsite, and click the **Save** button at the bottom of the form.

 .. figure:: images/image89.png
    :width: 800